stripe-archive/react-stripe-elements/README.md

 ### Setting up your payment form (`injectStripe`)

 Use the `injectStripe` Higher-Order Component (HOC) to build your payment form components in the `Elements` tree.
 This HOC injects the `stripe` instance that manages your `Elements` groups.
 You can call `createToken` on the injected `stripe` instance to submit payment data to Stripe.

+> ⚠️ NOTE: `injectStripe` cannot be used on the same element that renders the
+> `Elements` component; it must be used on the child component of `Elements`.
+> This is strictly because the component using `injectStripe` is injected with
+> the `stripe` prop at build time, before its `render` method is invoked.

 ```js
 // CheckoutForm.js